contentstack/cli/packages/contentstack-bulk-publish/README.md

                                  environments, specify their names separated by spaces.
   -k, --stack-api-key=<value>    API key of the source stack.
 You must use either the --stack-api-key flag or the
                                  --alias flag.
-  -l, --locales=<value>...
-Locales in which assets will be published, e.g., en-us.
-In the case of multiple
-                                 locales, specify the codes separated by spaces.
   -y, --yes                      Set it to true to process the command with the current configuration.
       --api-version=<value>      API version to be used.
 Values [Default: 3, Nested Reference Publishing: 3.2].
+      --branch=<value>           [default: main] The name of the branch where you want to perform the bulk publish operation.
+If you don't mention the branch name, then by default the assets from the main branch will be published.
       --bulk-publish=<value>     [default: true] Set this flag to use Contentstack’s Bulk Publish APIs.
 It is true, by default.
       --delivery-token=<value>   The delivery token of the source environment.
       --folder-uid=<value>       (optional) The UID of the Assets’ folder from which the assets need to be published.
                                  The default value is cs_root.
+      --locales=<value>...
+Locales in which assets will be published, e.g., en-us.
+In the case of multiple locales, specify the codes separated by spaces.
       --retry-failed=<value>     Use this option to retry publishing the failed assets from the logfile.
 Specify the name of the logfile that lists failed publish calls.
 If this option is used, it will override all other flags.